Web Browser Cookies

 • Individual page assets are addressed and identified, like the page itself, by an Internet URL that can request a page asset from anywhere on the Internet.

 • The first-party server is the primary source of the page.
+It's the web site the user is visiting and appears in the browser's URL address bar.
 It provides the page's main body and, usually, most of the page's other assets.

 • Third-party servers are located at other Internet addresses, but web browsers will request page assets from them just as they do from the page's first-party server.